ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - The number of worker processes started in the Apache service to handle all incoming web requests.Increase to allow handling more concurrent clients if needed but at the cost of higher system resource requirements.
    * - JUPYTER_SERVICES
      - ""
-     - Where the optional external Jupyter nodes can be reached
+     - Where the optional external Jupyter nodes can be reached.
+Expects the format "SERVICE_NAME.http(s)://url-or-ip-to-the-jupyter(hub)-node SERVICE_NAME.http(s)://url-or-ip-to-any-additional-jupyter(hub)-node"
+   * - JUPYTER_SERVICES_PROXY_CONFIG
+     - "{}"
+     - Additional Apache proxy configuration options that can be used to generated the underlying Apache reverse proxy configuration for reaching the Jupyter service.
+It is expected to be structured as a string formated dictionary and it currently supports the following keys, `enable_proxy_ssl` and `ssl_proxy_ca_certificate_file`.
+Therefore a potential config value could be "{'SERVICE_NAME': {'enable_proxy_ssl': True} }"
    * - JUPYTER_SERVICES_DESC
      - "{}"
      - A text to describe the optional external Jupyter nodes